rec/gitz/README.rst

 Most of them only exist here, one comes from other git repos, one came from a chat on Reddit and I don't know where one of them came from

 Four of them are written in Bash, the rest use Python 3.
+They have been tested on Mac OS/X (Darwin) and on Ubuntu, and will likely work on any Unix-like operating system.

 How to install
 ==============